DavidVadnais/shipboard-adcp-data/README.md

 # shipboard-adcp-data
 Pushing shipboard ADCP data.
+I believe that with more awareness of the ADCP tools/data scientific outcomes in oceanography could be improved.
 Lets raise the profile of ocean currents!

 ## Sources
 * [Hawaii Ocean Time-series](https://currents.soest.hawaii.edu/hot/index.html)